Tomislav0/SportBin/readme.md

 ## How to start the application

-To visit the application in the browser, visit [https://sportbinserver.azurewebsites.net/](https://sportbinserver.azurewebsites.net/)
+To visit the application in the browser, go to [https://sportbinserver.azurewebsites.net/](https://sportbinserver.azurewebsites.net/)

 To start the application locally, follow these instructions: